thisisjofrank/game-tutorial/README.md

 ## Quick Start

-In order to run this tutorial, you will need to have Deno installed.
-Visit [deno.com](https://deno.com/) and follow installation instructions.

 You can either clone this repository with all submodules to explore the code, or start with a specific stage.
 We've created easily deployable starter kits for each stage, allowing you to focus on learning without worrying about setup.
 We've also provided the finished packages if you'd rather see the completed code and read through it yourself.

 We want to make this tutorial as accessible as possible, so you can choose your own adventure!
-Whether you prefer to start from scratch with the starter kits, dive into the finished code, or explore the monorepo, this tutorial is designed to help you learn at your own pace.
 Choose the approach that suits you best from below and start building your Dino Runner game today!

-## Using the starter kits
+## Option 1: Using the starter kits

 Each starter kit is designed to be easily deployable on Deno Deploy.
 You can start with any stage, but we recommend starting with Stage 1 to build a solid foundation, then progress through the stages sequentially, the readme files in each stage will guide you through the process.

-## Using the finished code
+## Option 2: Using the finished code

 If you prefer to see the completed code for each stage, you can deploy the finished packages directly.
 This allows you to explore the final implementation